Search for Quantum Gravity Using Astrophysical Neutrino Flavour with IceCube

-Along their long propagation from production to detection, neutrino states undergo quantum interference which converts their types, or flavours~\cite{Fukuda:1998mi,Ahmad:2001an}.
-High-energy astrophysical neutrinos, first observed by the IceCube Neutrino Observatory~\cite{Aartsen:2013jdh}, are known to propagate unperturbed over a billion light years in vacuum~\cite{IceCube:2018cha}.
+Along their long propagation from production to detection, neutrino states undergo quantum interference which converts their types, or flavours~\cite{Super-Kamiokande:1998kpq,SNO:2001kpb}.
+High-energy astrophysical neutrinos, first observed by the IceCube Neutrino Observatory~\cite{IceCube:2013low}, are known to propagate unperturbed over a billion light years in vacuum~\cite{IceCube:2018cha}.
 These neutrinos act as the largest quantum interferometer and are sensitive to the smallest effects in vacuum due to new physics.
 Quantum gravity (QG)~\cite{Hawking:1982dj} aims to describe gravity in a quantum mechanical framework, unifying matter, forces and space-time.
 QG effects are expected to appear at the ultra-high-energy scale known as the Planck energy, $E_{P}\equiv\Planck$~giga-electronvolts (GeV).
 Such a high-energy universe would have existed only right after the Big Bang and it is inaccessible by human technologies.
-On the other hand, it is speculated that the effects of QG may exist in our low-energy vacuum~\cite{Kostelecky:1988zi,AmelinoCamelia:1997gz,Pospelov:2010mp}, but are suppressed by the Planck energy as $E_{P}^{-1}$ ($\sim 10^{-19}$~GeV$^{-1}$), $E_{P}^{-2}$ ($\sim 10^{-38}$~GeV$^{-2}$), or its higher powers.
-The coupling of particles to these effects are too small to measure in kinematic observables, but the phase shift of neutrino waves could cause observable flavour conversions.
-Here, we report the first result of neutrino interferometry~\cite{Aartsen:2017ibm} using astrophysical neutrino flavours~\cite{Abbasi:2020jmh,Abbasi:2020zmr} to search for new space-time structure.
+On the other hand, it is speculated that the effects of QG may exist in our low-energy vacuum~\cite{Kostelecky:1988zi,Amelino-Camelia:1997ieq,Pospelov:2010mp,Addazi:2021xuf}, but are suppressed by the Planck energy as $E_{P}^{-1}$ ($\sim 10^{-19}$~GeV$^{-1}$), $E_{P}^{-2}$ ($\sim 10^{-38}$~GeV$^{-2}$), or its higher powers.
+Measuring the coupling of particles to such small effects is difficult via kinematic observables, but the phase shift of neutrino waves could result in a sizeable flavour conversions.
+Here, we report the first result of neutrino interferometry~\cite{IceCube:2017qyp} using astrophysical neutrino flavours~\cite{IceCube:2020wum,IceCube:2020abv} to search for new space-time structure.
 We did not find any evidence of anomalous flavour conversion in IceCube astrophysical neutrino flavour data.
-We place the most stringent limits of any known technologies, down to $10^{-42}$~GeV$^{-2}$, on the dimension-six operators that parameterize the space-time defects for preferred astrophysical production scenarios.
-For the first time, we unambiguously reach the signal region of quantum-gravity-motivated physics.
+We place the most stringent limits of any known technologies, down to $10^{-42}$~GeV$^{-2}$ with Bayes factor (BF) $>\BFSubstantial$, on the dimension-six operators that parameterize the space-time defects.
+For the first time, by using astrophysical neutrino flavour interferometery, we unambiguously reach the signal region of quantum-gravity motivated physics.